Arrow BOOK

 Overview

-The thoracic facet joints sit on either side of the spine and help guide movement and stability.
-When these joints become irritated—due to wear and tear, posture, muscular imbalance or injury—they may trigger persistent mid‑back pain.
-This discomfort can remain localised or radiate around the ribs.
+Thoracic facet block is a targeted treatment used when the small joints of the thoracic spine contribute to persistent mid back pain.
+The thoracic facet joints sit on either side of the spine and help guide movement and maintain stability.
+When these joints become irritated because of wear and tear, posture related strain, muscular imbalance, or injury, they may cause ongoing discomfort.

-A thoracic facet joint block involves placing local anaesthetic, sometimes combined with steroid medication, around the medial branch nerves that supply the facet joints.
-This may help reduce inflammation and interrupt pain signals.
-If a diagnostic block provides good but temporary relief, radiofrequency ablation may be considered to offer longer‑lasting benefit by targeting the same nerves more precisely.
+This pain may remain localised in the mid back or radiate around the ribs.
+A thoracic facet block involves placing local anaesthetic, sometimes combined with steroid medication, around the medial branch nerves that supply the facet joints.
+The aim is to reduce inflammation and interrupt pain signals.

 Who this treatment helps

-A thoracic facet block or ablation may be considered for people with:
+Thoracic facet block or ablation may be considered for people with:

-• Localised mid‑back pain or stiffness
+• Localised mid back pain or stiffness

-• Pain aggravated by twisting, bending or prolonged sitting
+• Pain aggravated by twisting, bending, or prolonged sitting

 • Tenderness over the thoracic facet joints

-• Pain following posture‑related strain or injury
+• Pain related to posture strain or previous injury

-• Symptoms that persist despite physiotherapy or medication
+• Persistent symptoms despite physiotherapy or medication

-A consultation is required to confirm suitability and ensure the pain pattern matches facet‑related symptoms.
+A consultation is required to confirm suitability and ensure the pain pattern matches facet related symptoms.

 What to expect during the procedure

-2. You lie comfortably on the procedure table, usually face down.
+2. You lie comfortably on the procedure table, usually face down

-3. The skin over the mid‑back is cleaned and numbed with local anaesthetic.
+3. The skin over the mid back is cleaned and numbed with local anaesthetic

-4. Using imaging guidance, a fine needle is positioned near the medial branch nerves.
+4. Using imaging guidance, a fine needle is positioned near the medial branch nerves

-5. For a facet block, local anaesthetic with or without steroid is injected.
+5. For a facet block, local anaesthetic with or without steroid is injected

-6. For ablation, a specialised needle delivers controlled heat to the nerve for a short period.
+6. For ablation, a specialised needle delivers controlled heat to the nerve

-7. You are monitored briefly before going home the same day.
+7. You are monitored briefly before going home the same day

-The procedure typically takes 15–30 minutes.
+The procedure usually takes around 15 to 30 minutes.

 After the procedure

-• Mild soreness or bruising at the injection site is common.
+• Mild soreness or bruising at the injection site is common

-• Temporary numbness or warmth in the mid‑back may occur.
+• Temporary numbness or warmth in the mid back may occur

-• Ablation may take several weeks to reach full effect as the nerve signal reduces.
+• Ablation may take several weeks to reach full effect

 Benefits

-May reduce mid‑back pain and stiffness
+• May reduce mid back pain and stiffness

-Can help confirm whether facet joints are the source of symptoms
+• Can help confirm whether facet joints are the source of symptoms

-May improve posture and movement
+• May improve posture and spinal movement

-Minimally invasive with a short recovery time
+• Minimally invasive with a short recovery period

-Supports rehabilitation and functional recovery
+• Supports rehabilitation and functional recovery

 Possible risks and side effects